Took this statement from johnny on here which was on another thread and how true it is

 Well not any more as it made 337bhp with 313lbft torque, base ignition pulled back to 18* plugs gapped to 0.8mm, running v power.
 Figure was achieved at 1.2bar, afrs low to mid 11s under full load, no knock detected by use of electronic ear detection. (please note this car is with everything in perfect working order and using a well built forged internal engine with ported / flowed head, stock cams, reshimmed)

-At 1.3bar it produced 347bhp Shocked but was leaning out dangerously with injectors and maf beyond a safe duty level which is why we backed off ignition and dropped boost level.
+At 1.3bar it produced 347bhp but was leaning out dangerously with injectors and maf beyond a safe duty level which is why we backed off ignition and dropped boost level.

 The cars power delivery is awesome and you would think it was a 400+bhp car by the way it drives so im confident the guy will be over the moon when he collects her next week from us